Sulphite05/QubitCoders/readme.md

 ### Expertise Classifier
 The app uses scikit-fuzzy to classify users into four expertise levels based on their contest ratings and the number of problems solved (easy, medium, hard).

-### Recommendations via LLaMA 2
+### Recommendations via Gemini API
-We integrated the LLaMA 2 model via HuggingFace’s Transformers to generate personalized advice based on the user’s LeetCode profile.
+We integrated the Gemini model to generate personalized advice based on the user’s LeetCode profile.
 The input includes:

 - Expertise level
 - Contest rating